mesosphere/kudo-cassandra-operator/docs/monitoring.md

 ## Description

-The KUDO Cassandra operator will export metrics to Prometheus by default.
+The KUDO Cassandra operator can export metrics to Prometheus.
 It achieves this using a Prometheus exporter based on the [criteo/cassandra_exporter](https://github.com/criteo/cassandra_exporter).

 When the `PROMETHEUS_EXPORTER_ENABLED` parameter is set to `true`: